Christophe Ruggia: Sexual assault and sexual harassment investigation

 Director Mona Achache, Ruggia's former romantic partner, testified for the investigation of Mediapart: "He had confided to me to have feelings of being in love for Adèle during the promotional tour of Les Diables."
-Achache claims that he told her about a precise instance of physical contact with Haenel, in which Ruggia "got his hand on the belly of Adèle and then ran it up to her chest, under a T-shirt", while they were watching a film together and Adèle was lying with her head on his knees.
+Achache said that he told her about a precise instance of physical contact with Haenel, in which Ruggia "got his hand on the belly of Adèle and then ran it up to her chest, under a T-shirt", while they were watching a film together and Adèle was lying with her head on his knees.
 According to the claim, Ruggia, seeing fear in Haenel's eyes, and getting scared himself, then withdrew his hand.
 Achache stated that she remained silent because it "seemed unfair to her to speak for Adèle Haenel", and that afterwards she left Ruggia.
-In an interview presented as a "counter-investigation" in Marianne, Ruggia claimed that the rupture between him and Achache took place after he found her with another man on a set and that it was he who left the apartment where they lived together.
-He adds to having confided to his partner, at the beginning of their relationship, his "fascination" for Haenel, but, according to him, "the rest is only pure invention".
-According to this "counter-investigation", Achache is still friends with Laetitia Cangioni.
-Cangioni had to quit the filming of Les Diables in 2001 due to "burnout" and she is presented by Marianne as being one of the four people who, during the investigation by Médiapart, claimed "to have felt something abnormal" in the relationship between Ruggia and Haenel during the shooting.
+In an interview presented as a "counter-investigation" in Marianne, Ruggia said that the rupture between him and Achache took place after he found her with another man on a set, and that it was he who left the apartment where they lived together.
+He added that he had confided to his partner, at the beginning of their relationship, his "fascination" for Haenel, but, according to him, "the rest is only pure invention".
+According to this "counter-investigation", Achache remains friends with Laetitia Cangioni.
+Cangioni had to quit the filming of Les Diables in 2001 due to "burnout" and is presented by Marianne as being one of the four people who, during the investigation by Médiapart, claimed "to have felt something abnormal" in the relationship between Ruggia and Haenel during the shooting.

-A preliminary investigation was opened by the Paris prosecutor's office for counts of sexual harassment and sexual assault "on a minor under 15 years by a person in authority", and has been entrusted to the Central Directorate of the Judicial Police.
+A preliminary investigation was opened by the Paris prosecutor's office for counts of sexual harassment and sexual assault "on a minor under 15 years by a person in authority", and was entrusted to the Central Directorate of the Judicial Police.
 Following this, Haenel filed a complaint against Ruggia, who was indicted on 16 January 2020 for "sexual assault on a 15-year-old minor by a person having authority over the victim".

+In 2024, Ruggia went on trial for abusing Haenel.
+He faced a five-year prison sentence.
+On 3 February 2025, Ruggia was found guilty of sexual assault and sentenced to four years, of which two were suspended and two were to be spent under house arrest.
+He was also ordered to pay €15,000 in damages to Haenel and €20,000 for the treatment she underwent in several years of psychological therapy.